-SPARTANBURG, S.C. — A few times each week, the Hon.
-Henry Floyd, Wofford Class of 1970, leaves his gavel and robe at the U.S. Courthouse in Spartanburg and returns to his alma mater where he's the expert witness (or professor) in Dr. David Alvis's Constitutional Law of the United States class.
+During the spring semester the Hon.
+Henry Floyd ’80, U.S. Court of Appeals for the Fourth Circuit, left his gavel and robe at the U.S. Courthouse in Spartanburg and returned to Wofford a few times each week where he was the expert witness (or professor) in Dr. David Alvis's Constitutional Law of the United States class.

 The class, which is an overview of the major areas of American constitutional law, emphasizes the reading and analysis of select cases and the natural and common law background of the Constitution.